Tag Archives: Atalanta

 She loved, was curious, took on a pronoun to represent her belonging among those she collaborated with, constructing herself, and challenging herself forth.

-On her skin a field of small, fierce flowers.
-Each unique.
-The woman walking on the road eroding there, devoured at the fringe by these wild beings.
-The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art.
+The woman, Atalanta, bent over to look closely, took her phone from her pocket and squatted, shifting, zooming, circling, making art, capturing for release—on the web perhaps.
 But more.
 She wondered at the tiny details.
 At this encounter.
 She lay on the dirt road to get closer.
 Her brain shape-shifted, her organs loved, her nerves contented.

 The Wiki

 Juno lay in her beloved body, naked on the subtle rise and fall of the Aegean.
 Her hair spread out over the surface, pulling gently at her scalp.
 She could hear the sands and stones moving on the sea floor.
-Her slim feet dangled from her knees in the dark water.
+Her slim feet dangled in the dark water.
 That liquid resistance stroked her arches.

 She wiggled her toes and felt the new presence there.
 The Wiki.
 Between her big toe and her first toe on her right foot.